-Students shall not send, share, view or possess pictures, text messages, emails or other • material of a sexually explicit nature in electronic or any other form on a cell phone or other electronic device during school hours or at school sponsored activities on or off campus; while on school property, lunch or leave periods on or off school property; or beyond the hours of school operation if the behavior detrimentally affects the personal safety or well-being of school-related individuals, the governance, climate or efficient operation of the school; or the process or experience of staff and students.
+Students shall never send, share, view or possess pictures, text messages, emails or other material of a sexually explicit nature in electronic or any other form on a cell phone or other electronic device while on or off school property.
+Students must avoid any online/electronic behavior that detrimentally affects the personal safety or well-being of other individuals, the governance, climate or efficient operation of the school, or the process and/or experience of staff and students.

 Sexting is strictly prohibited.
 "Sexting" is defined as the possession, sharing, distribution, or transmission of any digital content of a sexual nature in electronic or any other form on a computer, pager, beeper, MP3 player and cellular/wireless phone, tablet, slate, e-book reader or any photographic and/or video device.
 Any student who receives a sexually explicit message must immediately inform school administration of the message and only delete the message when instructed to do so by a school administrator or law enforcement officer.
 Such activity will result in immediate seizure and search of the electronic device used and will also result in immediate suspension and consideration for expulsion.
 Teachers are mandated reporters of abuse and activity of this kind may result in legal authorities becoming involved.